Pogoretskiy777/GridKid/README.md

 If the version differs, then install and set the correct one.
 There are [multiple ways](https://superuser.com/questions/340490/how-to-install-and-use-different-versions-of-ruby) to do this.

 You will need the Curses library installed.
-You can check if it is installed by running:
+You can check this by running:

 ```sh
 gem list
 ```

-If Curses is not in the list, then you can install it by following the [Linux guide](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/).
+If Curses does not appear in the list, then you can install it by following the following [Linux guide](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/).

-Make sure the current file path is the following:
+Next, enter the 'Project 3' directory.
+This directory contains the executable:

 ```sh
 cd 'Project 3'